Syrian Free Army: Revolutionary Commando Army

 In December 2016, the New Syrian Army dissolved after internal disputes.
-Some of its remnants regrouped under the name of the Maghawir al-Thawra (Commandos of the Revolution), led by Captain Abdullah al-Zoubi.
+Some of its remnants regrouped under the name Revolutionary Commando Army (RCA), led by Captain Abdullah al-Zoubi.

-On 30 April 2017, the Maghawir al-Thawra launched an offensive into eastern Syria, reaching the Deir ez-Zor Governorate and capturing the village of Humaymah, south of the T2 pumping station.
-Two days later, the rebels attacked and captured several sites in the region, including: Tarwazeh al-Wa`er, Sereit al-Wa`er, Mount Ghrab, Swab desert, al-Kamm Swab, the T3 Pumping Station, Me`izeileh and Tarwazeh al-Attshaneh.
-On 6 May, FSA groups including the MaT captured several sites in the Badiya region of Homs Governorate to the south of Palmyra including Dahlouz and al-Halbeh areas.
-The MaT was supplied with IAG Guardian armoured personnel carriers by the US during the operation.
+On 30 April 2017, the RCA launched an offensive into eastern Syria, reaching the Deir ez-Zor Governorate and capturing the village of Humaymah, south of the T2 pumping station.
+Two days later, the rebels attacked and captured several sites in the region, including: Tarwazeh al-Wa'er, Sereit al-Wa'er, Mount Ghrab, Swab desert, al-Kamm Swab, the T3 Pumping Station, Me'izeileh and Tarwazeh al-Attshaneh.
+On 6 May, FSA groups including the RCA captured several sites in the Badiya region of Homs Governorate to the south of Palmyra including Dahlouz and al-Halbeh areas.
+The RCA was supplied with IAG Guardian armoured personnel carriers by the US during the operation.

-In late November 2017, at least 180 fighters in the Maghawir al-Thawra were relieved of duty.
+In late November 2017, at least 180 fighters in the RCA were relieved of duty.
 According to the United States Central Command, the fighters "completed their military service", while according to the group's spokesman, they were removed due to their "weak performance".
 As result, between 40 and 60 fighters were left in the group.
 The unit increased in numbers after that point, with c.
-300 fighters serving with the Maghawir al-Thawra by October 2018.
+300 fighters serving with the RCA by October 2018.

 In 2021, reports emerged that several explosions took place in al-Tanf.
-The Maghawair al-Thawra stated that they came from training exercises that it was conducting in the region.
-On 20 October 2021, the Maghaweir al-Thawra, other Opposition elements at al-Tanf, and the US garrison there were attacked by drones, causing no injuries.
+The RCA stated that they came from training exercises that it was conducting in the region.
+On 20 October 2021, the RCA, other opposition elements at al-Tanf, and the US garrison there were attacked by drones, causing no injuries.

+On 23 September 2022, the US-led coalition dismissed RCA's commander Brigadier General Muhannad Ahmad and replaced him with Captain Muhammad Farid, a former leader of the Qaryatayn Martyrs' Brigade.
+This caused a group of RCA leaders styling themselves as the military council of RCA to reject the new leader and seize control of part of the al-Tanf base, leading to a brief siege in which the military council was confronted by the main RCA group and US forces, submitting to the new leadership soon after.

 Syrian Free Army

-On 23 September 2022, the US-led coalition dismissed Maghawir al-Thawra's commander Brigadier General Muhannad Ahmad al-Tala and replaced him with Captain Muhammad Farid al-Qassem, a former leader of the Qaryatayn Martyrs' Brigade.
-This caused a group of MaT leaders styling themselves as the military council of MaT to reject the new leader and seize control of part of the al-Tanf base, leading to a brief siege in which the military council was confronted by the main MaT group and US forces, submitting to the new leadership soon after.
-Following another meeting with US forces, the group changed its name to the Syrian Free Army on 23 October.